gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/gnat_and_program_execution.rst

   .. code-block:: ada

-     procedure R is
+     procedure M is
         type Int1 is new Integer;
+        I1 : Int1;

         type Int2 is new Integer;
-        type Int1A is access Int1;
-        type Int2A is access Int2;
+        type A2 is access Int2;
-        Int1V : Int1A;
-        Int2V : Int2A;
+        V2 : A2;
         ...

      begin
         ...
         for J in Data'Range loop
-           if Data (J) = Int1V.all then
+           if Data (J) = I1 then
-              Int2V.all := Int2V.all + 1;
+              V2.all := V2.all + 1;
            end if;
         end loop;
         ...
-     end R;
+     end;

-In this example, since the variable ``Int1V`` can only access objects of type ``Int1``, and ``Int2V`` can only access objects of type ``Int2``, there is no possibility that the assignment to ``Int2V.all`` affects the value of ``Int1V.all``.
-This means that the compiler optimizer can "know" that the value ``Int1V.all`` is constant for all iterations of the loop and avoid the extra memory reference required to dereference it each time through the loop.
+In this example, since ``V2`` can only access objects of type ``Int2`` and ``I1`` is not one of them, there is no possibility that the assignment to ``V2.all`` affects the value of ``I1``.
+This means that the compiler optimizer can infer that the value ``I1`` is constant for all iterations of the loop and load it from memory only once, before entering the loop, instead of in every iteration (this is called load hoisting).

-This kind of optimization, called strict aliasing analysis, is triggered by specifying an optimization level of :switch:`-O2` or higher or :switch:`-Os` and allows GNAT to generate more efficient code when access values are involved.
+This kind of optimizations, based on strict type-based aliasing, is triggered by specifying an optimization level of :switch:`-O2` or higher (or :switch:`-Os`) and allows the compiler to generate more efficient code.

 However, although this optimization is always correct in terms of the formal semantics of the Ada Reference Manual, difficulties can